fluree/docs.flur.ee/src/content/docs/start/intro.md

 You can run Fluree privately or as part of a federated network.

-A private FlureeDB is a database run on a single server, either by you or hosted for you by Fluree.
-A private FlureeDB gives you access to features such as time-travel queries and rich permission logic.
+A private Fluree is a database run on a single server, either by you or hosted for you by Fluree.
+A private Fluree gives you access to features such as time-travel queries and rich permission logic.

-A federated FlureeDB is a group of databases shared by network.
-In addition to all the features of a private instance of FlureeDB, having a federated group of databases provides additional data integrity.
+A federated Fluree is a group of databases shared by network.
+In addition to all the features of a private instance of Fluree, having a federated group of databases provides additional data integrity.
 With a federated blockchain, the network uses an agreed-upon consensus algorithm to reach a shared state.

 You can find more in-depth information about both invididual [datasebase infrastructure](/docs/infrastructure/db-infrastructure) and [network infrastructure](/docs/infrastructure/network-infrastructure) in later sections.

-This documentation covers all the information you need in order to run either a private or federated version of FlureeDB.
+This documentation covers all the information you need in order to run either a private or federated version of Fluree.

 ### How Can I Get Started?

-There are three main options to start learning about FlureeDB:
+There are three main options to start learning about Fluree:

 - Documentation
 - [Guided Lessons](/lesson)
 - [Videos](/video)

 #### Documentation
-This documentation is the most comprehensize source of information on FlureeDB.
+This documentation is the most comprehensize source of information on Fluree.

 To view the documentation examples in different languages, you can toggle the language options in the sidebar on the top right.
 In that same sidebar, you can also jump to other sections.